 For some time, the RBA has been concerned with the build-up of household debt.
 It has also regularly made references to the Sydney and Melbourne housing markets which appear to be expensive according to several measures.
 Both of these topics and the language around each was basically unchanged.

-A new topic of concern for the RBA is the rise in the AUD against the USD after the release of the June meeting minutes.
+A new topic of concern for the RBA was the rise in the AUD against the USD which occurred after the release of minutes of its June meeting.
 For all the anticipation about what the RBA would say with regards to the recent rapid movement of the Aussie against the USD, the RBA was refrained.
 Some economists noted the absence of any attempt to “jawbone” the Aussie to lower levels and the statement simply noted inflation and economic growth would be slower in the presence of “an appreciating exchange rate”.

 Here’s what a few economists had to say.

 There was a strengthening of the commentary around the exchange rate, which isn’t surprising.
 The Governor sees downside risks to output, employment and inflation from an appreciating AUD, which he sees as at least partly reflecting the lower USD.
 In our view the Bank would be particularly concerned if the AUD remains stubbornly high, should the terms of trade decline as the Bank is currently expecting…We continue to expect no change in the cash rate this year and well into next year.

 Despite the Governor stating “the Bank’s forecasts for the Australian economy are largely unchanged”, it appears clear to us that it will revise down its growth forecast for 2018 from 3.25% to 3% in response to the rise in the AUD… I am a little surprised that the Bank is likely to take this step given generally positive developments around the world economy, the labour market and business confidence since May… We remain comfortable with our on hold call, and can only conclude from the Governor’s statement that the Bank is not as resigned to a rate hike in 2018 as may have been the case a month ago